Become a Foster Parent

 No, foster children enter care with medical coverage or are able to attain it.

-Yes, through UMCH Family Services you can be approved as “Foster to Adopt.”
+Yes, through UMCH Family Services you can be approved as “Foster and Adopt.”
 In this case, individuals would foster children and would work towards reunification unless an adoption plan is made.

 Foster Care and Adoption standard rules: UMCH Family Services holds an active approval and certification to provide both Foster Care and Adoption Services for the State of Ohio.
 For the minimal standard rules that govern our business practices view Rule 5101:2-5.